appacademy/SWEO-Part-Time-Resources/1-Module/2-week/1-day/README.md

    1. First step when you are stuck:
       1. **examine inputs and outputs** in the examples.
          1. what data is going in to the function(arguments),
-         2. what data are they expecting to go outside of the function (is it to return a boolean? an array?)
+         2. what data are they expecting to go outside of the function (is it to return a number?, boolean?, an array?)
        1. Then read the question again.
 1. Study Workshop
 2. Study Review Day